Jane Close Conoley

-Jane Close Conoley is an American academic administrator who serves as the president of California State University, Long Beach.
+Jane Close Conoley is an American retired academic administrator who served as the president of California State University, Long Beach from 2014 to 2025.
+She previously served as Chancellor of University of California, Riverside in an acting capacity from 2012 to 2013.

 Education

 Conoley was awarded a New York State Regents full scholarship and graduated cum laude with a Bachelor of Arts degree in psychology, with minors in biology and philosophy, from the College of New Rochelle.
-She subsequently obtained a Ph.D. in school psychology from the University of Texas at Austin.
+She subsequently obtained a Ph.D. in school psychology from the University of Texas at Austin in 1976.

 Career

-Conoley was the former interim chancellor of the University of California, Riverside following the resignation of former chancellor Tim White, who became the Chancellor of the California State University System.
+After receiving her doctorate degree, Conoley spent four years as an assistant professor of psychology at Syracuse University before moving to Texas Woman's University and later to University of Nebraska–Lincoln in which she became department chair of Educational Psychology and then associate dean for Research and Curriculum.
+She served as dean at Texas A&M University and University of California, Santa Barbara before becoming interim chancellor of the University of California, Riverside following the resignation of former chancellor Tim White, who became the Chancellor of the California State University System.
 Prior to being selected as the interim chancellor for UC Riverside, Conoley was the dean of the Gevirtz Graduate School of Education at the University of California, Santa Barbara from January 2006 to December 30, 2012, a position which she publicly stated she intended to resume upon the completion of her tenure as interim chancellor of UC Riverside.
 On January 29, 2014, Conoley was announced as the new president of California State University, Long Beach.
+In November 2024, she announced that she would be retiring from the position at the end of the 2024-25 academic year.